MicroEJ/docs/VEEPortingGuide/frontpanel.rst

 Description
 -----------

-A widget is a subclass of Front Panel framework class ``ej.fp.Widget``.
+A widget is a subclass of Front Panel Framework class ``ej.fp.Widget``.
 The library ``ej.tool.frontpanel#widget`` provides a set of widgets which are Graphics Engine compatible (see :ref:`section_ui_simulation`).
 To create a new widget (or a subclass of an existing widget), have a look on available widgets in this library.

 .. figure:: images/fpwidgets.png
    :alt: Front Panel Widgets